emailjs/emailjs-mime-builder/README.md

 ### Dependencies

-This module has dependencies that will not automatically be fetched.
+This module has dependencies that will be fetched automatically.

 * [mimefuncs](https://github.com/whiteout-io/mimefuncs/)
 * [mimetypes](https://github.com/whiteout-io/mimetypes/)